BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/README.md

 ====================================

 ## 1. Vision and Goals Of The Project:
-This project is a cloud based e-commerce solution that enables entrepreneurs to leverage this platform for individual or business purposes.
+This project is an open-source, cloud based e-commerce solution that enables entrepreneurs to leverage this platform for individual or business purposes.
 The vision for this project is one of headless design, with the front-end and back-end entirely independent from each other.
 This would make the system more flexible for developers and for business operators alike, compared to the currently available alternatives.